intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 ```python
 ts_pipeline = trainer.fit(train_df, validation_df)
 ```
-You can use built-in [visualizaiton tool]() to inspect the training results after training stopped.
+You can use built-in [visualization tool]() to inspect the training results after training stopped.

 #### **3.5 Use a pipeline**